airbytehq/airbyte/docs/integrations/sources/hubspot.md

 First you need to give the connector some additional permissions:

 <!-- env:cloud -->
-- **If you are using OAuth on Airbyte Cloud** go to the Hubspot source settings page in the Airbyte UI and reauthenticate via Oauth to allow Airbyte the permissions to access custom objects.
+- **If you are using OAuth on Airbyte Cloud** go to the Hubspot source settings page in the Airbyte UI and re-authenticate via OAuth to allow Airbyte the permissions to access custom objects.
 <!-- /env:cloud -->
 - **If you are using OAuth on OSS or Private App auth** go into the Hubspot UI where you created your Private App or OAuth application and add the `crm.objects.custom.read` scope to your app's scopes.
 See HubSpot's instructions [here](https://developers.hubspot.com/docs/api/working-with-oauth#scopes).